Absorption properties of stochastic equations with H\"older diffusion coefficients: General Theory

 Assumptions~\ref{assumption:H1} and~\ref{assumption:H3} describe the behavior of the solutions close from zero and will govern the stability of the singular point $0$.
 The assumptions~\ref{assumption:H2},~\ref{assumption:H4} and~\ref{assumption:H5} are global properties that will be chiefly used for explosion matters, and existence of stationary distributions.
 Such assumptions are generally not necessary in the deterministic case: indeed, in the local unfolding of a bifurcation, the presence of a non-zero fixed point implies the local existence of a manifold of fixed points under some non-degeneracy conditions.
-However, in the stochastic case, as soon as the singular point (where noise vanishes) is unstable, the system will visit very regions very remote from the singular point with positive probability, and these latter conditions will come into play.
+However, in the stochastic case, as soon as the singular point (where noise vanishes) is unstable, the system will visit very regions very remote from the singular point with positive probability, and these latter conditions will come into play. {We observe that depending on the sign of $\nu$, we are making different assumptions on $\gamma$.
+When $\nu>0$, the drift has a contracting effect and prevents from blowing up, allowing a large class of diffusion coefficients provided that they do not diverge too fast.
+In contrast, when $\nu<0$, the solutions blow up in finite time in the absence of noise.
+In that case, a stringent assumption on the divergence of $\gamma$ is necessary (see Proposition~\ref{pro:ExistenceUniqueness}).}

 The stochastic process distributed as a Dirac at zero ($X_t=0$ a.s.) is solution of the equation whatever the parameters.
 Studying the stationary solutions and their stability will make essential use of the differential operator $\mathcal{L}$ associated with It\^o's representation of the diffusion acting on twice differentiable functions $V \in C^{2}(\R,\R)$: